Triple Tap

 Triple Tap (鎗王之王 (枪王之王)) is a 2010 Hong Kong action film directed by Derek Yee and starring Louis Koo and Daniel Wu.
-This film is a sequel to Yee's 2004 film One Nite in Mongkok, which starred Wu in a different role, and the Yee-produced 2000 film Double Tap, which starred Leslie Cheung and Alex Fong, the latter being only actor to reprise his role from both previous installments.
+This film is a sequel to Yee's 2004 film One Nite in Mongkok, which starred Wu in a different role, and the Yee-produced 2000 film Double Tap, which starred Leslie Cheung and Alex Fong, the latter being only actor to reprise his role from both previous installments, but retaining a guest role.

 Plot

 Champion competitive marksman Ken (Louis Koo) finishes an IPSC competition in the beginning, while suddenly comes across an armored van robbery.
 He sees a policeman held hostage and uses his race gun to shoot and kill four of the robbers.
-One of the robbers escapes and the policeman survives.
+One of the robbers escapes and the policeman survives, who is in a coma.
 The case is handled by Jerry Chong (Daniel Wu), whom Ken knows from having recently beaten him in a shooting match.
 Ken is found not guilty in court.
 Soon after, Ken is attacked by the escaped robber Pang To (Chapman To).
 Their confrontation reveals a very different background story and brings about a myriad of lies and traps and changes in relationships as Jerry and Ken try to outsmart each other.

+Pang To is revealed to have been working with Ken in a plan to rob the armored truck, as Ken is planning to steal funds from his company.
+His plan has gone awry, as while having been promoted as his company by his boss Anna (Li Bingbing), whom Ken has an affair with behind his wife Ting's (Charlene Choi) back, was the same night Pang attacked him.
+The next day, Ken learns his banker who was supposed to help him, has been arrested.
+Pang and Ken argue about the plan having gone sideways, especially since the robbers lost control and killed their inside man Fong (Lam Suet), during the robbery and how Pang is on the run from police.
+Another problem for them is the traffic cop Billy, who's in a coma, who witnessed the robbery and was shot by the robbers when he attempted to intervene.
+Pang offers to kill him in exchange he gets half the money, but when he attempts to kill him at the hospital, he fails and has to flee.
+Due to his failure, Ken executes Pang, in the guise of what seems to be him helping Pang flee with the money after the duo argue about how Pang will flee with the money before Pang threatens to rat Ken out in court and kill his wife Ting (Charlene Choi) and Anna.